 - Grab out your breadmaker!
 The pre-made bread mixes work out to be about $1.30 per loaf – are fresh and delicious and you can make them only when needed!

-- Buy large bread mixes direct from your local bakery supplier and most supermarkets.
+- Buy large bread mixes directly from your local bakery supplier and most supermarkets.
 When sealed well, your normal loaf of bread could be as cheap as 30c!
-This is particularly good if you need to eat Gluten Free Bread, as it is notoriously expensive to buy at the shop.
+This is particularly good if you need to eat Gluten-Free Bread, as it is notoriously expensive to buy at the shop.

 - Check out our home recipe for white bread you make in the bread machine.

 Bread Makers are a Great Way to Save Money!